Graduate Student Ambassadors

 About the Ambassadors

-A team of Graduate Student Ambassadors provides peer mentoring support to graduate students on the Wright State main campus.
-The Ambassadors coach graduate students to be successful in coursework and professional interests, as well as with time management and a healthy lifestyle.
+A team of Graduate Student Ambassadors provide peer mentoring support to graduate students on the WSU main campus.
+The Ambassadors coach graduate students to be successful in coursework and professional interests, as well as with time management and healthy lifestyle.
 Graduate Student Ambassadors have achieved high academic standing in graduate coursework at Wright State and are trained to provide professional assistance in many different aspects of your graduate student experience.
-They will also host academic and social events that will help build your professional skills AND your confidence.
+They will also host academic and social events throughout the academic year that will help build your professional skills AND your confidence!

 Where can I go to seek help from the Graduate Student Ambassadors?